jayantk/jklol/README.md

 ### Training

 The semantic parser requires three input files for training: a lexicon, a collection of rules, and training data.
-A full example experiment for training a semantic parser on GeoQuery is provided in the experiments/geoquery directory.

 The lexicon is a listing of the CCG lexicon entries used for training.
-This is a comma-separated values file of the following
+This is a comma-separated values file of the following format:
-format:

 (word),(syntax),(logical form),(assignment),(unfilled dependency),(unfilled dependency),...